-After several questions, this person told me that they joined the industry to improve other peoples’ lives, by bringing to the world the infrastructure that contributes to society’s development, be this bridges, tunnels, buildings or infrastructure.
-The presence of these physical things makes the world an better place, he believed, and a more pleasant experience for the everyone.
+After several questions, this person told me that they joined the industry to improve other peoples’ lives.
+Bringing to the world the infrastructure that contributes to society’s development, with bridges, tunnels or buildings.
+The presence of these physical structures makes the world a better place.
+He believed a more pleasant experience for everyone.

-Indeed, we have a past construction client whose tagline is, Bringing Engineering to Life, which eloquently sums this concept up.
-Whether in energy, mining or manufacturing, or whatever sector you can imagine, this higher purpose, cause or belief of contributing to others — this Why — is real for people, even if not fully visible or expressed.
+Whether in energy, mining, manufacturing or whatever sector you can imagine, this cause or belief of contributing to others, Higher Purpose, is real for people, even if not fully visible or expressed.

-Yet, in many industries, people still get hurt, and sometimes killed in the course of their work.
+In many industries, people still get hurt in the course of their work.
 When this happens, it puts pressure on people who believe in the purpose of the business but recognise the pain caused by these events.
-Some give up on the noble cause of business and become resigned or cynical, and others take up the torch of safety and try to make it the purpose of their life’s work.
+Some give up on the noble cause of business and become resigned, while others take up the torch of safety and try to make it the purpose of their life’s work.

 The best way to do this is to start to unpack some of the stories or assumptions that are deeply entrenched in our collective belief systems.
 The three most common assumptions are:

-To confront these assumptions requires energy — concerted and committed energy — that is needed to overcome the inevitable drag back to the current ways of thinking.
+To confront these assumptions requires, concerted and committed energy, that is needed to overcome the inevitable drag back to the current ways of thinking.

 Fortunately, there is a place to go to tap into a huge amount of energy, a resource that unleashes people to move beyond the current dilemmas.
-That place is the very reason we joined the industry in the first place, our Why, the very reason we exist and are contributing to the world in the way that we do.
+That place is the very reason we joined the industry, our Higher Purpose, to exist and contribute to the world in the way that we do.

-This can happen when we shift the context for safety from being the absence of bad things to the presence of people being their best and performing at the top of their game.
+This can happen when we shift the context for safety from being the absence of harm to the presence of people being their best.
 When this occurs, the people we support can all feel a growing sense of well-being, high engagement and sense of contribution in the work they are doing.

 We call this approach Why-Based Safety.
-It brings together the latest safety research with cutting-edge ideas in human and organisational development, inside one approach that generates breakthroughs in both safety and productivity.
+It brings together the latest safety research with cutting-edge ideas in human and organisational development, this generates breakthroughs in both safety and productivity.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.